KiandaBPM/docs/content/docs/platform/administration/datasources.md

 ## Introduction

 The **Data sources** function is available to administrators and those users with the role **Manage datasources**.
-Data sources is found in the left-hand side pane, under **Administration**.
+Data sources is found in the left-hand side pane, or on the top right toolbar depending on the [chosen orientation](/docs/platform/administration/subscription/#general-settings), under **Administration**.
 The data sources function allows you to connect your processes to external data sources like SharePoint, Salesforce or SAP.

 Connecting your data sources in this way allows real-time scalability, so as your organisation and data grows, the processes created in Kianda will continue to operate with these data sources, providing sustainable, flexible growth.